oracle-livelabs/pts/oml4r/oml4r-workshop/oml4r-workshop.md

     ```
     <copy>
     library(ORE)
-    library(dplyr)
-    library(OREdplyr)
-    library(caret)
     library(ggplot2)
     </copy>
     ```

     ORE - The ORE libraries are a set of packages that contains many useful R functions.

-    dplyr - The standard dplyr R package provides grammar of data manipulation, which gives a consistent set of verbs that help you solve the most common data manipulation challenges

-    OREdplyr - The OREdplyr package is an overloaded package that provides much of the dplyr functionality.
-It extends the ORE transparency layer for in-database execution of dplyr function calls.

-    OREdplyr allows users to avoid costly movement of data while scaling to larger data volumes.
-Further, using the transparency layer operations are not constrained by R client memory, the latency of data movement, or single-threaded execution.

 5. Set Global Options to Disable Unnecessary Warning Messages